Trump-Xi meet, Iran tension to overshadow G20 summit in Japan

 American sanctions on China’s telecoms giant Huawei Technologies could also figure in the leaders’ talks.

-A truce in the trade spat is more likely than a deal, however, said Matthew Goodman of the Center for Strategic and International Studies in Washington, formerly an international economic adviser to former President Barack Obama.
+A truce in the trade spat is more likely than a deal, said Matthew Goodman of the Center for Strategic and International Studies in Washington, formerly an international economic adviser to former president Barack Obama.

-Several other G20 members, such as India, Japan, Mexico and European Union nations, have had to grapple with the Trump administration’s effort to remake trade ties in ways more favorable to the United States.
+Several other G20 members, such as India, Japan, Mexico and European Union nations, also have had to grapple with the Trump administration’s efforts to remake trade ties.

-Ominous prospects of Middle East conflict loom over the summit, as the drone shootdown followed a series of explosive strikes on oil tankers in the Gulf.
+That’s making it difficult to craft a final communique with language that all 20 members can agree on, Japanese government officials say.

+A draft of the statement calls for “the promotion of free trade” as a means to achieve strong global growth, Japan’s Asahi newspaper reported Wednesday.

 A White House official said Trump would also meet at least eight world leaders, including Saudi Crown Prince Mohammed bin Salman, Turkish President Tayyip Erdogan and Russian President Vladimir Putin, to win support for sanctions on Iran.